Find out if you can buy, import, consume or sell Tongkat Ali legally in Singapore with our HSA findings.

 “Traditional medicines are not subject to approvals and licensing by HSA for their importation, manufacture and sale.
 HSA prohibits the addition of medicinal ingredients such as steroids in TM.
 HSA also sets strict limits on toxic heavy metals in these products.
 Dealers (importers, manufacturers, wholesale dealers and sellers) have the obligation to ensure that their products are not harmful or unsafe, and that they conform with the following guidelines before supplying traditional medicines into Singapore.”

-Whilst you can still buy Tongkat Ali in Singapore, the HSA has issued advisories warning consumers about certain Tongkat Ali products found to be adulterated with undeclared pharmaceutical substances, or if it exceeds heavy metal limits.
+The statement by HSA clearly imply that since Tongkat Ali is classified as a traditional medicine, this product containing Tongkat Ali extract shall not be subjected to approval or licensing, making it legal to sell or buy Tongkat Ali in Singapore.
+However, the HSA has issued advisories warning consumers about certain Tongkat Ali products found to be adulterated with undeclared pharmaceutical substances, or if it exceeds heavy metal limits.

 Heavy Metal Limits: